Security in the supply of medicines

 3 The concentration on a handful of suppliers and the resulting interdependencies have substantially increased.
 Around a third of the APIs used in the US generic medicines market are now supplied by a single provider, and a further third are supplied by just two or three providers.

-4 Today’s supply chain concepts such as just-in-time delivery result in fewer reserves being maintained throughout the value chain.
+4 Modern production and supply chain approaches such as just-in-time manufacture and delivery result in fewer reserves being maintained throughout the value chain.
 Just-in-time supply and production is a synchronous-with-demand production approach in which the materials needed are delivered in the precise quantities and at the precise time required for the product’s manufacture.
+But because of limited production reserves, sharp increases in demand cannot be managed.

 6 To bring a medicine to market in Switzerland, a manufacturer must have its products approved in accordance with Swiss regulations.